Sean Spicer

-Sean Michael Spicer (born September 23, 1971) is an American political commentator, naval officer, and former political aide who served as the 30th White House Press Secretary and as White House Communications Director under President Donald Trump in 2017.
+Sean Michael Spicer (born September 23, 1971) is an American political commentator, naval officer, and former political aide who served as the 30th White House press secretary and as the White House communications director under President Donald Trump in 2017.
 Spicer was communications director of the Republican National Committee from 2011 to 2017, and its chief strategist from 2015 to 2017.
 Since 2023, Spicer has served as a political contributor for cable network NewsNation.
-Spicer is also the co-host of the daily podcast The Morning Meeting with Mark Halperin and Dan Turrentine on the 2WAY Network.
+Spicer was also the co-host of the daily podcast The Morning Meeting with Mark Halperin and Dan Turrentine on the 2WAY Network.

 During his tenure as White House press secretary, Spicer made a number of public statements that were controversial and false and developed a contentious relationship with the White House press corps.
 The first such instance occurred on January 21, 2017, the day following Trump's inauguration.
 Spicer repeated the claim that crowds at Trump's inauguration ceremony were the largest ever at such an event and that the press had deliberately underestimated the number of spectators.
 After this statement was widely criticized, Trump aide Kellyanne Conway said that Spicer had presented what she called "alternative facts" regarding the inauguration's attendance numbers.

 Spicer resigned as White House Press Secretary on July 21, 2017, although he remained at the White House in an unspecified capacity until August 31.
+As of 2026, Spicer is the most recent male to have served as White House Press Secretary.
 Since leaving the White House, Spicer has published the memoir The Briefing: Politics, the Press, and the President, appeared as a contestant on season 28 of Dancing with the Stars, and hosted a political talk show on Newsmax TV.
+He hosts a radio show on WABC (AM) called Full Court Press.